panglesd/slipshow/docs/editor-setup.rst

   rest of the integration.

-After opening your input ``.slp`` (or ``.md``) file, type ``M-x eglot`` to start ``eglot``, which will prompt you the command to start the lsp server.
+After opening your input ``.slp`` (or ``.md``) file, type ``M-x eglot`` to start ``eglot``, which will prompt you the command to start the LSP server.
 At this point, type ``slipshow lsp`` (you need ``slipshow`` to be installed of course).

-The command above sets you for editor features such as errors, documentation on hover, etc, but it also starts a preview server, usually accessible by opening a browser and going to ``localhost:8080``.
+The above command sets up editor features such as errors, documentation on hover, etc, but it also starts a preview server, usually accessible by opening a browser and going to ``localhost:8080``.
 However, if the port ``8080`` is taken, Slipshow might use another port.
 In any case, it sends a notification with the